AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 Configuring the __distance energy travels__, __mass__ and __surface area__ for each body part component is an interesting exercise, but I am lazy and here I went with an approximation with the goal of keeping things intuitive and easy to set-up.

-The only parameters actually needed to initialize the `MaterialComponent` for an entity are:
+The only parameters actually needed to initialize the `MaterialComponent` for an entity (head, hand, leg, etc.) are:

 ```json
 {